aws-samples/aws-net-guides/SampleApplications/2022/MediaCatalog/README.md

 # ML Integration - Media Catalog

-This sample application is designed to catalog images using AMazon Rekognition.
+This sample application is designed to catalog images using Amazon Rekognition.
 Using the functionality in this application users can take advantage of Rekognition's ability to automatically apply moderation to images, and determine if images contain potentially offensive materials.
-Additionally Rekohnotion will detect the content of images and build a cross referance between the items discovered and the images stored.
+Additionally Rekognition will detect the content of images and build a cross referance between the items discovered and the images stored.

 ![Screen Shot](img/screenshot01.png)